dfelinto/blender-manual/manual/grease_pencil/modes/object/convert_to_geometry.rst

 Example
 =======

-Here is a simple "hand writing" video created with curves converted from sketch data:
+Here is a simple `"hand writing" video <https://www.youtube.com/watch?v=VwWEXrnQAFI>`__ created with curves converted from sketch data.

-.. youtube:: VwWEXrnQAFI

 The blend-file from the above example can be found `here <https://wiki.blender.org/wiki/File:ManGreasePencilConvertToCurveDynamicExample.blend>`__.